atomisthq/docs/docs/automations/index.md

 ## GraphQL

-The Atomist automation API provides you access to the events and data from your development platforms using [GraphQL][graphql], a modern, standard query language and runtime for APIs.
+The Atomist automation API provides you access to the events and data from your development platforms using [GraphQL][graphql], a widely-used query language and runtime for APIs.

 You can use GraphQL with the Atomist automation API for: